Matthew-Hurrell/viva-la-nacho/README.md

 * Acceptance Criteria 4: This recipe should then appear on the index page as a featured recipe

 ### Tasks:
-- [x] Add featured field to Recipe model in models.py
+- &check; Add featured field to Recipe model in models.py
-- [x] Add add_featured and remove_featured actions and methods into the RecipeAdmin class in admin.py
+- &check; Add add_featured and remove_featured actions and methods into the RecipeAdmin class in admin.py
-- [x] Add featured field into RecipeAdmin list display
+- &check; Add featured field into RecipeAdmin list display
-- [x] Test functionality
+- &check; Test functionality

 33. As a **user** I can **view all the recipes on one page** so that **I can browse all the recipes in one list**